geoffreycrofte/bluesky-social-plugin-for-wordpress/README.md

 ## Changelog

+### 1.1.0
+- **Bug fix**:
+ - Connexion with bluesky should be more consistent now.
+- **Features**:
+ - Deactivate syndication for a specific post before publishing your post
+ - Adds some styling options (font-size and line-height)
+ - Display the 2 shortcodes in demo within the admin page

 ### 1.0.1
 Adds the proper information about the shortcodes in the setting page, the plugin description and the mini-description.